2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

   - Kubernetes
 ---
 # Introduction

-Google software engineer Janet Kuo describes Kubernetes as
->“a platform for application patterns.
-The patterns make your application easy to deploy, easy to run, and easy to keep running.”
+>“You can think of Kubernetes as a platform for application patterns.
+The patterns make your application easy to deploy,
-><cite>[Janet Kuo][1]</cite>
+>easy to run, and easy to keep running.” <cite>[Janet Kuo][1]</cite>

-The “ease” with which she speaks has led to the rapid adoption of Kubernetes by organisations of all sizes and across all industries.
+The “ease” with which Google Engineer Janet Kuo speaks has led to the rapid adoption of Kubernetes by organisations of all sizes and across all industries.
 However, “easy” is relative.
 For all of the gains made by Kubernetes, as it relates to managing applications, there is a general consensus that deploying and managing Kubernetes itself is hard.
 To address this problem, all of the major public cloud companies (Google [GKE], Amazon [EKS], Microsoft [AKS], etc.) are now offering Kubernetes-as-a-Service.
 Similar to Infrastructure-as-a-Service ([IaaS]) these offerings promise to abstract the functionality of Kubernetes from the underlying physical resources, tooling and expertise needed to support it.
 If your organization is leveraging public cloud services then problem solved.
 But what about organizations in search of private cloud Kubernetes offerings?
 Although there are a growing number of options available in this space (OpenShift, Rancher, PKS, Platform9 etc.) the degree to which they make Kubernetes “easy” is still relative.

 ## Objective
-To address some of the challenges to organizations looking to adopt an on-premises solution I wanted to demonstrate how to build your own Kubernetes-as-a-Service offering using readily available open source solutions.
+To address some of the challenges, to organizations looking to adopt an on-premises solution, I wanted to demonstrate how you can build your own Kubernetes-as-a-Service offering using readily available open source solutions.
 I'm going to cover this process in a series of posts each one building upon the previous.
-The final solution will consist of a private cloud, built with [MAAS](https://maas.io/) and [Openstack](https://www.openstack.org/), on which self-service Kubernetes clusters can be deployed.
+The final solution will consist of a private cloud, built with [MAAS] and [Openstack], on which self-service Kubernetes clusters can be deployed.

 This first post will cover the deployment of MAAS or Metal-as-a-Service as the base building block of this on-premises solution.